Iranian state media: Construction begins on nuclear plant | Headlines

 Separately, the US Navy said Saturday it intercepted a fishing vessel in the Gulf of Oman on Thursday attempting to smuggle 50 tons of ammunition and a key component for missiles from Iran to Yemen.

 Experts have accused the Iranian government of continually conducting Illicit weapons smuggling operations to supply Yemen's Houthi rebels.
 The shipments have included rifles, rocket-propelled grenades and missiles.
-Last month, the US seized 70 tons of a missile fuel component hidden among fertilizer bags aboard a ship bound for Yemen from Iran.
-“This significant interdiction (on Thursday) clearly shows that Iran's unlawful transfer of lethal aid and destabilizing behaviour continues,” said Vice Adm.
-Brad Cooper, commander of the Bahrain-based US 5th Fleet, in a statement.
+Last month, the U.S. seized 70 tons of a missile fuel component hidden among fertilizer bags aboard a ship bound for Yemen from Iran.
+“This significant interdiction (on Thursday) clearly shows that Iran's unlawful transfer of lethal aid and destabilizing behavior continues,” said Vice Adm.
+Brad Cooper, commander of the Bahrain-based U.S. 5th Fleet, in a statement.

 There was no immediate comment from Iran on the seizure.